uedaLabR/nanoDoc2/README.md

 			-ssize 12750					\
  			-epoches 3						\
 			-device /GPU:0

+  where  “outputweight” is the  “outputweight” in
+                           the previous “traincnn” command.
 ```

 where,<br> 		-ssize is the number of reads for each 6-mer used in DOC training (default 12750).